 Golden Rules –

-Remember it is not the duty of staff and volunteer to investigate the issue but it is their responsibilities to gather as much information as possible
+Remember it is not the duty of staff members and volunteers to investigate the issue but it is their responsibility to gather as much information as possible

 Talk to staff